 2010-2011 abundance estimate

-In 2010, DOC began field work in collaboration with the University of Auckland and Oregon State University to obtain a new abundance estimate.
+In 2010, the Department of Conservation began field work in collaboration with the University of Auckland and Oregon State University to obtain a new abundance estimate.

-The use of DNA profiles to identify individuals and estimate abundance was chosen because of the potential to get more information about the individual dolphins, such as the size of the parental generation (‘effective population size’ – this gives an indication of the loss of genetic diversity), how many are males and how many are females, how much they move around over both the short (days) and long (year) term and more.
+The use of DNA profiles to identify individuals and estimate abundance was chosen because of the potential to get more information about individual dolphins.
+This allows us to derive information such as “effective population size” (which estimates the effective number of breeding adults in the parental generation), gives an indication of genetic diversity, estimates how many are males and how many are females, how much they move around over both the short-term (i.e. days) and long-term (months/year) and more.

-From February to March in 2010 and 2011, the research team collected samples from a total of 41 different individuals.
-Some individuals were sampled more than once and by examining how many of the same dolphins were resampled in the second round of research against the number of new individuals sampled, a revised abundance estimate can be calculated.
+During two austral summers (from February to March) in 2010 and 2011, the research team collected samples from a total of 41 different individuals.
+Some individuals were sampled more than once and by examining how many of the same dolphins were resampled in the second round of research against the number of new individuals sampled, a revised abundance estimate was calculated.